|

 If there is a cost associated with the drug test, IM is responsible for paying for the drug test.

-Applications must self-attest if they have been convicted of a drug felony within the past five years.
+Applicants must self-attest if they have been convicted of a drug felony within the past five years.
 Members completing a renewal must self-attest to any previously unreported convictions within the past five years.

 If they fail the drug test (positive result), they must be sanctioned for 12 months (gross deemer with a sanction) effective the next possible benefit month.
-During this time, they cannot gain FoodShare eligibility.
+During this time, they cannot regain FoodShare eligibility.
 They must serve the full sanction.
+If the member failed the drug test but had a prescription for the drug(s), the sanction must be lifted and eligibility restored.

 If the drug test is inconclusive, the person must retake the test until they receive a passing or failing result.
 If the member does not retake the test, they must be determined ineligible for not agreeing to take a drug test.
 The person must be given an adequate amount of time to reschedule, retake, and receive the results of any additional drug tests.
 This may require a verification due date extension.

-Example 2 On June 19, Jane applies for FoodShare for herself and her two children.
+| Example 2 | On June 19, Jane applies for FoodShare for herself and her two children.
 Jane reports having a drug felony conviction from three years ago and agrees to take a drug test.
-The IM worker helps her schedule the drug test for June 25.
-The IM worker continues to process the application and Jane is found eligible for June and July FoodShare benefits.
-The worker confirms June and July benefits and pends Jane’s case for the drug test results August forward.
+The drug test was scheduled for June 25.
+The application is processed, and Jane is found eligible for June and July FoodShare benefits.
+Verification for Jane’s drug test results are requested for ongoing eligibility.
 The drug test results are received on July 2.
 Jane failed the drug test.
 Jane is sanctioned effective August 1 for 12 months.
-Jane’s two children remain eligible for FoodShare.
+Jane’s two children remain eligible for FoodShare. |

 To regain eligibility after a 12-month sanction, the person with the drug-related felony must re-request FoodShare.
 They will need to agree to take another drug test, unless the conviction is more than five years old.
 If the person does not agree to take a drug test, continue to deny them.
 The person will continue to be gross deemer if they are on an open FoodShare case, however, they are not in “sanction” status.
 If the person agrees to take a test, continue to deny benefits for the person until the results are received.